thomaswiener/etribes-eday-2019-09-27/docs/070-instance-http.md

 ## Instance HTTP

-1. Security Group
-All traffic is blocked by default.

-2. SSH Key
-We need to set our public ssh key to login.

-3. Attach Security Group
+There is a webserver running on port 80.
+Connect to it.

-We need to attach the security group to the instance.
+Traffic is blocked!
+We need to create a new securty group and attach it to the instance.

 ---